nikhithasiva/Parser/README.md

 We can modify the logic to run over multiple pdf files instead of just one.
 We can also extend the keywords and the rules set for pattern field_contexts to work for other fund types.

-This definitely needs a lot of work but we can slowly get there by further fine tuning the logic and pattern or using a different more powerful model after research.
+This definitely needs a lot of work, but we can gradually get there by further fine-tuning the logic and patterns, or by using a more powerful model after conducting ample research.